AppliedMechanics/AMfeti/docs/index.rst

 How the documentation is organized
 **********************************

-    * :doc:`Tutorials (Getting started Guide)<chapters/getting_started/index>`
-      are a good starting point to learn how to use AMfeti.
+* :doc:`Tutorials (Getting started Guide)<chapters/getting_started/index>` are a good starting point to learn how to use AMfeti.
 Start here if you are new to AMfeti.

-    * :doc:`Fundamentals (Topic guides)<chapters/fundamentals/index>`
-      explains different parts and concepts of AMfeti.
-It is the heart of documentation and mostly intended for users that are familiar with basics of AMfeti or users that have already done the Tutorials
+* :doc:`Fundamentals (Topic guides)<chapters/fundamentals/index>` explains different parts and concepts of AMfeti.
+It is the heart of documentation and mostly intended for users that are familiar with basics of AMfeti or users that have already done the Tutorials.

-    * :doc:`Examples<chapters/examples/index>` shows some examples for
+* :doc:`Examples<chapters/examples/index>` shows some examples for different tasks.
-      different tasks.
 This part of documentation can be used if is interested in how to solve specific problem.
 For many problems an example can be found here that can be altered for own needs.

-    * :doc:`Reference<chapters/package_doc/index>` is the API documentation
-      of the whole package.
+* :doc:`Reference<chapters/package_doc/index>` is the API documentation of the whole package.

 The idea
 --------